 Article by Van Wray, AKT, CSP

 Van Wray is an Accredited Kanban Trainer and Coach.
 He is the principal consultant at Amperant Advisors in Orange County, California.
 Van partners with Rocket Nine Solutions to provide Kanban training.
-Van leads the Kanban SoCal meet up based in Orange County, CA.

 Need Training before moving from Scrum to Kanban?